Updated 1 week ago

 Solar panels installed in sunnier states will generate more electricity than those in more overcast areas.
 But, solar panels do still generate electricity in cloudy weather, just not as much!

 We use peak sun hours to measure how much direct sunlight a location gets per day.
-Arizona, for example, receives 7.5 peak sun hours each day, while Alaska only gets 2.5.
+Arizona, for example, receives an average of 7.5 peak sun hours each day, while Alaska only gets 2.5.
 So, a 400-watt panel in Arizona can generate 3 kWh in a day versus just 1 kWh in Alaska.

 2. Panel characteristics